Award Winning Wines From Margaret River

 James Halliday on Margaret River

-“The plantings here more or less precisely reflect the styles which Margaret River is most famous for and suited to.
+The plantings here more or less precisely reflect the styles which Margaret River is most famous for and which suit it best.
 That said, cabernet merlot blends are important, as are blends of sauvignon blanc and semillon.
-These two blends are those of Bordeaux, and it’s no accident that the wines are as good as they are.
+These two blends are those of Bordeaux, and it’s no accident that the wines are as good as they are.”

 Things to do in Margaret River

 Besides tasting your way through every cellar door in the region, you can find a plethora of other activities to keep you busy.
-If you’re a beachgoer, head down to one of the famous coastlines and watch the surfers going for a paddle.
+If you’re a beachgoer, head to one of the famous coastlines and watch the surfers going for a paddle.

 If you’d prefer to stay dry, you can wander Busselton Jetty, visit Australia’s tallest mainland lighthouse at Cape Leeuwin, picnic among the Karri trees in Boranup Forest, explore the Cape to Cape track, watch the sunset at Yallingup, or see the migrating humpback whales at the point where the Southern and Indian Oceans meet.

-If all your wine tasting has stirred up an appetite, lunch at one of the region’s excellent restaurants before satisfying your sweet tooth at the Margaret River Chocolate Factory.
+If all your wine tasting has stirred up an appetite, have lunch at one of the region’s excellent restaurants before satisfying your sweet tooth at the Margaret River Chocolate Factory.